gnosia93/eliminate-db-hotblock/readme.md

 ### Infra Provisioning ###

-infra provisioning step is composed of two steps

-first one is that upload stack-build.yaml file to your acccount s3 bucket.

-second one is to build stack using cloudformation. normally it takes about 10 minitues until construction complete.
+Here, we are going to use AWS cloudformation to automate painfull and error-prone infrastucture build and setup process. step is composed of two steps in first step, we will upload stack-build.yaml which is located at .... file to your acccount s3 bucket. in second step, we will build infrasture by using cloudformation. normally total required time is about above 10 minitues until all infra build is completed.